 A taxpayer may request a private letter ruling on a tax issue from the Legal Division of the TRD.
-Tax officials generally follow such rulings, but they are not binding for the purposes of legal proceedings and are only used as guidelines.
+Tax officials generally follow such rulings, but they are not binding for legal proceedings and are only used as guidance.

 Thin Capitalization